mne-tools/mne-bids/CONTRIBUTING.md

 ##### Building the documentation

+The MNE-BIDS documentation is hosted with GitHub pages from the `gh-pages` branch.

 The documentation can be built using sphinx.
 For that, please additionally install the following:

     $ pip install sphinx numpydoc sphinx-gallery sphinx_bootstrap_theme pillow

+To build the documentation, run `make html` from inside the `doc/` directory.
+You can then preview the documentation from the `_build/html/` directory.

+The documentation is automatically deployed to `gh-pages` when the `master` branch is updated using CircleCI (`.circleci/config.yml`).